Free Drop Spindle Spinning Guide

-I wake up from my reverie, and realize that I have the perfect tool to assist in the plot to take over the world, er, I mean, to teach the gentle and ancient art of handspinning to those who express a desire to learn.
-We’ve created a great new free downloadable eBook to teach drop spindle spinning.
+Click on the Download Now button or link below to learn about drop spindle spinning!
+Every once in awhile I start to daydream about what a world overrun by drop spindle spinning would look.
+I wake up from my reverie and realize that I have the perfect tool to assist in the plot to take over the world, er, I mean, to teach the gentle and ancient art of handspinning: a free downloadable eBook to teach drop spindle spinning.

 Learning how to spin is learning the process of drawing out the fibers and adding twist until you have created a continuous thread of stable yarn.
 Starting out on a hand spindle is a great way to master the craft with a minimum of expense and equipment.
 Drop spindles are ancient tools that were a necessity in ancient times and are still used in many parts of the world to produce thread and yarn.
 If you’re thinking about picking up drop spindle spinning for the first time, you may not know the difference in spindle whorls and why they matter.
 Learn the drop spinning process from expert spinners and take pride into creating your very own handspun yarn.